yodrew/yodrew.github.io/_pages/darkness.md

 #### zip

 Here are notes on techniques I don't use anymore.
-But I've kept their, photos, plans and instructions in the [zip file](/darkroom-retreat.zip)
+I've archived their, photos, plans and instructions in the [zip file](/darkroom-retreat.zip).

 ##### foil